 - 10. 2003 – Repair of the Presidential Office Building's exterior walls

-The Governor-General's Office (Presidential Office Building) had a big fire in 1935, and was bombed by America during World War II.
-Repairs both large and small have been carried out virtually non-stop over the years.
+Following its construction, the building, then the Office of the Governor-General of Taiwan, weathered a serious fire in 1935 and an air raid conducted by the US during World War II.
+Repairs both large and small were carried out continuously in the years since the arrival of the National Government.
 However, there had never been a complete inspection, cleaning, or repair of the entire façade.
 Previous renovations had been carried out on a piecemeal basis, which left the façade with a motley appearance.
 The facing of stone and polished aggregate, for example, had come to present a very uneven appearance due to improper repairs as well as ordinary wear and tear over the years.
 In 2003, a budget appropriation was made to carry out a comprehensive repair of the structure's exterior walls.
 The building has now been restored to its original appearance.

 ▲ Tuck pointing the brick façade (courtesy of the office of Shiue Chyn)